Last Updated on

 Ultimately, Viral Launch cumulatively assesses all the relevant product variables to generate summarized indicators through the VL Analysis tab.
 You consequently get to know the possible monthly sales range, the estimated number of reviews you need to sell well, plus the overall product idea score.

 Now, the product idea score is basically a nutshell of everything.
-Viral Launch awards up to five stars according to your potential success with the selected product.
+Viral Launch awards up to five stars according to your potential success with the product selection.

 That said, it’s worth noting that the Market Intelligence functionalities are also available on the Viral Launch Chrome extension.